rapidsai/deployment/source/platforms/databricks.md

 Next we can create a compute cluster on Databricks and use our RAPIDS powered container image.

 1. Open the [Databricks control panel](https://accounts.cloud.databricks.com).
-2. Navigate to Compute > Create compute
+2. Navigate to Compute > Create compute.
-3. Name your cluster
+3. Name your cluster.
 4. Select `Multi node` or `Single node` depending on the type of cluster you want to launch.
 5. Select a Standard Databricks runtime.
-   - **Note** Databricks ML Runtime does not support Databricks Container Services
+   - **Note** Databricks ML Runtime does not support Databricks Container Services.
    - You may also need to uncheck "Use Photon Acceleration".
-6. Select a GPU enabled worker and driver type
-   - Selected GPU must be Pascal generation or greater (eg: `g4dn.xlarge`)
-7. Under **Advanced Options**, in the the **Docker** tab select **"Use your own Docker container"**
+6. Under **Advanced Options**, in the the **Docker** tab select **Use your own Docker container**.
-   - In the Docker Image URL field, enter the image that you created above
+   - In the Docker Image URL field, enter the image that you created above.
-   - Select the authentication type
+   - Select the authentication type.
+7. Also under **Advanced Options**, in the **Spark** tab add the following configuration line.
+   - `spark.databricks.driverNfs.enabled false`
+8. Scroll back up to **Performance** and select a GPU enabled node type.
+   - Selected GPU must be Pascal generation or greater (eg: `g4dn.xlarge`).
+   - You will need to have checked **Use your own Docker container** in the previous step in order for GPU nodes to be available.
-8. Create and launch your cluster
+9. Create and launch your cluster.

 ## Test Rapids